WIDS Software -- Helping Your HLC Accreditation Journey

 This provides organizations with an efficient method for meeting the requirements and simultaneously generating the documentation needed as evidence of compliance.
 In addition, the Outcome Assessment Plan (OAP) feature allows institutions to record and store assessment plans, store student outcome evaluation results data, and record plans and strategies for using the resulting data to improve experiences and achievement of student learning (close the loop).
 WIDS provides an efficient means for an institution to maintain ongoing curriculum review records; maintain an alignment between current curriculum and current assessment strategies; and document assessment plans and results in one location.

 What about providing the HLC required evidence at a specific point in time?

 WIDS reporting tools provide customized documentation for easy access to evidence that specific HLC requirements are met.
-To see how WIDS software features address HLC Standards and Criteria download our free WIDS & Accreditation: An HLC Example.
+To see how WIDS software features address HLC Standards and Criteria download our free resource -- WIDS & Accreditation: An HLC Example.
 Contact WIDS at any time to learn more about our product and process for designing, aligning, and managing curriculum.